 Honda and Toyota offer an array of safety features designed to keep you and yours as safe as possible.
 The Pilot comes standard with basic features like anti-lock brakes and stability control, and front, front-side, and three-row curtain airbags.
 Every Pilot regardless of trim level also boasts collision mitigation, road departure mitigation, forward collision warning, and lane departure warning.
 Adaptive cruise control comes standard, too, but buyers who want a blind-spot-monitoring system need to move up in the trim level hierarchy.

-In comparison, the Highlander comes standard with adaptive cruise control, automatic high beams, lane keep assist, road sign detection, cyclist detection, and a pre-collision system plus eight airbags (including one that protects the driver’s knees).
+In comparison, the Highlander comes standard with adaptive cruise control, automatic high beams, lane-keeping assist, road sign detection, cyclist detection, and a pre-collision system, plus eight airbags (including one that protects the driver’s knees).
 Blind-spot monitoring and park assist are also available on higher trim levels.

 Not surprisingly for vehicles pitched as competitors, the Pilot and Highlander are fairly close in price.
 The entry-level Pilot LX with front-wheel drive starts at $32,250.
 The range also includes EX, EX-L, Special Edition, Touring, Elite, and Black Edition models.
 The latter — which is only offered with all-wheel drive — starts at $49,920.

-Highlander pricing starts at $34,600.
+Highlander pricing starts at $34,810.
 That figure corresponds to a base L model with front-wheel drive, a V6 engine, and no optional equipment.
-From there, you can upgrade to an LE, XLE, Limited, or Platinum model.
-The most expensive Highlander, with all-wheel drive and no options, costs $48,800.
-The Hybrid model starts at $38,200 and tops out at $50,200 for a range-topping model with the optional all-wheel-drive system.
+From there, you can upgrade to an LE, XLE, XSE (new for 2021), Limited, or Platinum model.
+The most expensive Highlander, with all-wheel drive and no options, costs $48,915.
+The Hybrid model starts at $38,410 and tops out at $50,315 for a range-topping model with the optional all-wheel drive system.

 None of the aforementioned figures include the mandatory destination charge, which is like shipping and handling for cars.
 Honda and Toyota both charge $1,120.

-If the Honda Pilot or Toyota Highlander don’t sound appealing, there are plenty of other choices.
+If the Pilot and the Highlander don’t sound appealing, there are plenty of other choices.
 The Nissan Pathfinder, the Mazda CX-9, the Ford Explorer, the Chevrolet Traverse, the Hyundai Santa, the Kia Sorento, and the Volkswagen Atlas all offer a similar combination of space, features, and price, as does Subaru’s Ascent (pictured above).